LeegenSteven/NetworkAgent-dev/environment/Readme.md

 # Setup GCP Environment

-This section describes how to set up a base Network Agent demo environment.
+This section describes how to setup the base Network Agent environment.

 ## Setup gcloud on your laptop